coleenquadros/configuration/docs/app-sre/process/sprint.md

 #### Planning (~60m BJN)

-- We do a final review of stories on the staged sprint, pruning, adding, and scoring any unexpected last minute changes on a Bluejeans call
+- We do a final review of stories on the staged sprint, pruning, adding, and scoring.
+- Each story should be scored by the assignee during the planning session.
+These are the scoring values:
+  - **1**: regular task / simple well-known work
+  - **3**: light complexity, maybe some unknowns
+  - **5**: quite a bit of uncertainty where a change needs to be made or what needs to be done, some technical risk exists
+  - **8**: significant technical risk is present
+  - **13**: needs to be broken down or significant further research is needed

 #### Kick-off!